aria-ml/dataeval/docs/source/concepts/Binning.md

 A discrete verdict says the factor's support is countable.
-It does not promise the support is *small*, and an integer factor can be discrete while taking a value per entity — pixel areas, epoch seconds, identifiers.
+It does not promise the support is *small*, and an integer factor can be discrete while taking a value per entity — pixel areas, epoch seconds, or a non-reserved identifier-like column.
 Scoring one of those a value at a time is what makes it report a correlation with anything it is measured against, because a contingency table with more cells than observations records which cells were hit rather than anything about the factor.
+The datum's own `id` is never a factor to begin with — it is reserved and carried on the `item_id` column — so this question does not arise for it.

 So no numeric factor carries more levels than the sample's level budget, `max(20, sqrt(n))`, with `n` counted at the factor's own level.